Pseud0-space/Directory-Security/README.md

 * Now Encrypt or Decrypt [Program will decide that, depending on if the folder is encrypted or decrypted] Enjoy!

 ## Disclaimer
-I won't be responsible if you are unable to decrypt the data back, so USE IT AT YOUR RISK.
+I won't be responsible if you are unable to decrypt the data back, so USE IT AT YOUR OWN RISK.

 # SecMan
 This program is used for updating your password